bhuvanesh-m-dev/ds-intern-unified-mentor/README.md

 ## 📰 License

-All projects and code within this repository are open-sourced under the[MIT License](https://opensource.org/licenses/MIT).This means you are free to use, modify, and distribute the code, provided the original license and copyright notice are included.
+All projects and code within this repository are open-sourced under the [MIT License](https://opensource.org/licenses/MIT).This means you are free to use, modify, and distribute the code, provided the original license and copyright notice are included.